 Failure to test on the day scheduled will result in forfeiture of all fees.
-The test center must be notified a minimum of 24 hours ahead of time if the student needs to reschedule.
+The test center must be notified at least 24 hours ahead if the student needs to reschedule.
 The reschedule process is outlined in the Candidate Bulletin.